KipCollo/Frontend-Revision/5.0 Angular/cli/Readme.md

 - `ng new <project-name> [ options ]` - The new command is used to create a new Angular application or a new Angular workspace.
 By default, the project is created under the current directory.Creates and initializes a new Angular application that is the default project for a new workspace.Alias is 'n'.

+An Angular workspace is an Angular CLI project that contains one or more Angular applications,where some of them can be Angular libraries.

 Provides interactive prompts for optional configuration, such as adding routing support.
 All prompts can safely be allowed to default.

 1. The new workspace folder is given the specified project name, and contains configuration files at the top level.